rachyrachyrach/bsv_bsnake/README.md

 Change `test` to `main` to put your image on the MainNet.

 ![Block](/docs/images/woc_testnet_block_explorer.jpg)

 Add your txid into the block exploer.

 ![Decode](/docs/images/woc_testnet_decode_button.jpg)

 Select the `Decode` button to show your image.

-![Image on the TestNet](/docs/images/woc_decode.jpg) This is an images on the TestNet BSV blockchain.
+![Image on the TestNet](/docs/images/woc_decode.jpg) This is the image on the TestNet BSV blockchain.

 Run `bitcoinsv_wallet.py` to create your own wallet.